NathanFL1999/ICA_GDGame_NFL/README.md

 ### Tasks - Week 11
+- [x] Add BufferedVertexData class
-- [ ] Created ICA_GDGame based on GCA codebase but with JibLibX and ModelObject removed
+- [x] Create ICA_GDGame based on GCA codebase but with JibLibX and ModelObject removed
 - [ ] Add support for SoundCategoryType in SoundManager
 - [ ] Add CycleCamera event listener code in CameraManager
 - [ ] Static variables/enum to represent symbolic name for resolution ResolutionType.SVGA